gcoyle83/gcoyle83.github.io/_data_science/reinforcement.markdown

 ---
 The reinforcement learning hypothesis, as put forward by [Michael Littman](https://en.wikipedia.org/wiki/Michael_L._Littman), states that *"Intelligent behavior arises from the actions of an individual seeking to maximize its received reward signals in a complex and changing world."*

-A fun-to-watch example of RL in robotics is shown below (see [Geijtenbeek, et al., 2013](https://www.goatstream.com/research/papers/SA2013/)), where synthetic (digital) bipedal creatures learn over many generations to walk.
-One thing notable about this example is that the synthetic creatures used are actually running advanced physics simulations of muscle-based locomotion - the knowledge gained from these simulations can then be transferred to real robots walking in the real world.
+At the risk of putting it too simply, reinforcement learning is an approach to machine learning that allows an agent to learn the best way to accomplish a task through trial and error.
+A fun-to-watch example of RL in robotics is shown below (see [Geijtenbeek, et al., 2013](https://www.goatstream.com/research/papers/SA2013/)), where synthetic (digital) bipedal creatures learn over many generations (episodes) to walk.
+One thing notable about this example is that the synthetic creatures used are actually running advanced physics simulations of muscle-based locomotion - the knowledge gained from these simulations can then be transferred to physical robots walking in the real world.

 <center>
 <video width="560" height="315" autoplay controls loop muted>